 Croatia’s Landscape, Climate and Water Flow

-The Danube Basin landscape is diverse in Croatia: the low Pannonian Plain dominates the north while upland karst areas cover the south (central Croatia).
-The upland area (averaging at 1000 m asl) comprises Dinaric karst, through which the watershed between the Danube and Adriatic Basins passes.
-The Dinaric mountains include Croatia’s highest peak, Mount Dinara, at 1831 m asl.
+The Danube River Basin landscape is diverse in Croatia: the low Pannonian Plain dominates the north while upland karst areas cover the south (central Croatia).
+The upland area (averaging at 1,000 m a.s.l) comprises Dinaric karst, through which the watershed between the Danube and Adriatic Basins pass through.
+The Dinaric Mountains include Croatia’s highest peak, Mount Dinara, at 1,831 m a.s.l.

 Croatia contains large quantities of both surface and ground water resources, although they are unevenly distributed.
-Low-lying parts of the Danube Basin are dominated by arable areas, while the upland regions of north and central Croatia are forested.
+While arable areas dominate low-lying parts of the Danube Basin, the upland regions of north and central Croatia are forested.
 The Basin is particularly unevenly populated.
-The majority live in the larger towns (density is greatest in Zagreb and Osijek) while other areas, particularly mountainous ones, are very sparsely populated.
+The majority of the population lives in the larger towns (density is greatest in Zagreb and Osijek) while other areas, particularly mountainous ones, are very sparsely populated.

-A major proportion of electricity generation comes from hydropower, with the Drava currently providing the largest capability.
-The most effective locations are being exploited; new sites could potentially cause significant environmental impacts.
-The Drava and the Danube are major routes for international transportation (80% of goods shipped on inland waterways involve international trade) and the four-country Framework Agreement on the Sava Basin aims to develop navigation.
-Discharging wastewater (both treated and untreated) into watercourses is common practise but discharge direct into groundwater is prohibited.
+A major portion of electrically generated energy comes from hydropower, with the Drava currently providing the largest input.
+The most effective locations are being exploited.
+However, new sites could potentially cause significant environmental impacts.
+The Drava and the Danube are major routes for international transportation (80% of goods shipped on inland waterways involve international trade) and the four-country Framework Agreement on the Sava Basin aims to further develop navigation.
+Discharging wastewater (both treated and untreated) into watercourses is common practice, but discharge directly into groundwater is prohibited.
 The majority of industrial facilities discharge into public sewerage systems; some of which is then treated before release into watercourses.
-Concerning drinking water, 90% of abstractions are from groundwater, with the remainder from rivers and reservoirs; surface water intakes are few.
+Concerning drinking water, 90% of abstractions are from groundwater, with the remainder stemming from rivers and reservoirs; surface water intakes are few in number.
 An important measure for protecting drinking water aquifers is the adoption and enforcement of sanitary protection zones, a challenging task at most abstraction sites.

 Estimates indicate 15% of the mainland is at risk of flooding; however the major part is protected to varying degrees.
-In the Sava Basin, due to the reduction in peak flows of flood waves in lowland flood storages, the middle basin plays a key role in protecting the Slavonian stretch and neighbouring countries.
+For example, in the Sava Basin, the middle basin plays a key role in protecting the Slavonian stretch and neighbouring countries due to the reduction in peak flows of flood waves in lowland flood storages.
 Measures, based on lowland flood storages and expansion areas, have enabled preservation of environmentally favourable conditions on wide floodplains.
 In the Drava and Danube Basins, protection is based on embankments and wide foreshores.

 Regarding organic load, of the 28% of wastewater that is treated, 43% undergoes preliminary/primary treatment and 57% secondary treatment.
-The most serious problems occur in small settlements (up to 2000 inhabitants), where 40% of the population live.
+The most serious isues occur in small settlements (up to 2,000 inhabitants), where 40% of the population resides.
 The situation in settlements with more than 10,000 inhabitants is considered satisfactory in the main.
-44% of all settlements with built sewerage systems have a wastewater treatment plant.
-Of 109 plants, 38 involve preliminary treatment, 24 primary, 46 secondary and one tertiary.
-Modified economic conditions have meant many industries have constructed their own plants for preliminary treatment.
+44% of all settlements with built-in sewerage systems have a wastewater treatment plant.
+Out of 109 plants, 38 involve preliminary treatment, 24 primary, 46 secondary and one tertiary.
+Modified economic conditions have meant that many industries have constructed their own plants for preliminary treatment.
 At the same time, connection rates for public sewerage systems with central municipal plants have not taken place at the rate predicted.
 Major parts of many settlements remain without connection to central treatment plants.

 - Croatia Facts & Figures (70.49 KB)